Important Legal Disclaimer

 Economy:

-• GDP growth: 2.2% (UK average is 1.8%)
+- GDP growth is 2.2% (UK average is 1.8%).

-• Jobs: 72.8% employed
+- Jobs: 72.8% employed.

-• Airport: UK's third busiest
+- Airport: UK's third busiest.

 Property:

-• £1.5bn Northern Gateway project
+- £1.5bn Northern Gateway project.

 Rental Demand:

-• Tech jobs growing 15% per year
+- Tech jobs growing 15% per year.

-• 82,000 students across two universities
+- 82,000 students at two unis.

 Top Areas:

-• Ancoats: 8-9% yields, trendy ex-industrial
+- Ancoats: 8-9% yields, trendy ex-mill area.

-• Salford Quays: 6.5-7.5% yields, near MediaCityUK
+- Salford Quays: 6.5-7.5% yields, near MediaCityUK.

-• Fallowfield/Withington: 7-8% yields, students
+- Fallowfield/Withington: 7-8% yields, students.

-• Northern Quarter: 6-7% yields, young workers
+- Northern Quarter: 6-7% yields, young workers.

 Too Crowded:

-• Prices up 14.8% in 12 months (faster than wages)
+- Prices are up 14.8% in 12 months, which is faster than wages.

 Too Much Supply:

-• 15,000 new flats built in city centre (2020-2024)
+- 15,000 new flats were built in the city centre (2020-2024).

-• Rents softening in premium areas
+- Rents are softening in premium areas.

 Birmingham: The Rising Star